Down syndrome

 Down syndrome is one of the most common genetic conditions, and approximately 1 in every 700 babies born in the US is born with this syndrome.

-Health conditions associated with Down syndrome include hypotonia, heart and thyroid disease, physical growth delays, mild to moderate intellectual delays and disorders, and very characteristic facial features.
+Health conditions associated with this syndrome include hypotonia, heart and thyroid disease, physical growth delays, mild to moderate intellectual delays and disorders, and very characteristic facial features.

 Hypotonia (low muscle tone), flat facies, up-slanted palpebral fissures, developmental delay, and single palm crease are some of the most frequent Down syndrome characteristics.